 \section{Achievable Rate Region for MAC-WTC Under Randomness Constraint}

-It is well-known that the transmitter (or transmitters) needs to use a stochastic encoding to avoid the information about the transmitted confidential message to be leaked to an eavesdropper.
+It is well-known that a stochastic encoding is required to avoid leaking information about the transmitted confidential messages to an eavesdropper.
 Here, a new achievability technique for characterizing the trade-off between the rate of the random number to realize the stochastic encoding and the communication rates in multiple access wiretap channel, by employing a variation of superposition coding, is presented.

-Consider a MAC-WTC $(\mathcal{X}_1,\mathcal{X}_2,p(y,z|x_1,x_2),\mathcal{Y},\mathcal{Z})$, in which $\mathcal{X}_1$, $\mathcal{X}_2$ are finite input alphabets and $\mathcal{Y}$ and $\mathcal{Z}$ are finite output alphabets at legitimate receiver and the wiretapper, respectively (as depicted in Fig.~\ref{MAWC}).
-In this problem, each transmitter sends a confidential message which is supposed to be decoded by the legitimate receiver and must be kept secret from Eavesdropper.
+Consider a MAC-WTC $(\mathcal{X}_1,\mathcal{X}_2,p(y,z|x_1,x_2),\mathcal{Y},\mathcal{Z})$, in which $\mathcal{X}_1$, $\mathcal{X}_2$ are finite input alphabets and $\mathcal{Y}$ and $\mathcal{Z}$ are finite output alphabets at the legitimate receiver and the eavesdropper, respectively (as depicted in Fig.~\ref{MAWC}).
+In this problem, each transmitter sends a confidential message which is supposed to be decoded by the legitimate receiver and must be kept secret from the eavesdropper.
 Furthermore, for stochastic encoding, Encoder~1 and Encoder~2 are allowed to use a limited amount of randomness.
 Thus, we are interested in the trade-off between the rate of randomness, and the rates of confidential messages. \begin{definition} A $(M_{1,n},M_{2,n},n)$ code for the considered model (Fig.~\ref{MAWC}) consists of the following: \begin{enumerate}[i)] \item Two message sets $\mathcal{W}_i=\llbracket 1,M_{i,n}\rrbracket$, $i=1,2$, from which independent messages $W_1$ and $W_2$ are drawn uniformly distributed over their respective sets.
 Also, Two dummy message sets $\mathcal{A}_i=\llbracket 1,M'_{i,n}\rrbracket$, $i=1,2$, from which independent dummy messages $A_1$ and $A_2$ are drawn uniformly distributed over their respective sets.

 \item Deterministic encoders $f_{i,n}$, $i=1,2$, are defined by function $f_{i,n}:\mathcal{W}_i\times\mathcal{A}_i\to\mathcal{X}_i^n$.

 \item A decoding function $\phi:\mathcal Y^n\to\mathcal{W}_1\times\mathcal{W}_2$ that assigns $(\hatlw_1,\hatlw_2) \in \llbracket 1,{M_{1,n}}\rrbracket\times\llbracket 1,M_{2,n}\rrbracket$ to received sequence $y^n$.